-I develop strategies to tailor element cycles for carbon, metal and metalloid sequestration/recovery in mining environments, mineral processing circuits and geoengineered landscapes.
-I draw upon analogous natural systems, and ideas from chemical sedimentology and soil science, to inform our applied work.
+The team at the EEGL and I are developing strategies to tailor element cycles for carbon, metal and metalloid sequestration/recovery in mining environments, mineral processing circuits and other engineered landscapes.
+The group and I study analogous natural systems, and draw upon ideas from chemical sedimentology and soil science, to inform our applied work.